 I do not recall any other time when I “did without”.
 My mother may have “scrimped and saved”, but I always had.
 We went shopping at the Hub in Kinston, NC just before each school year began.
 This was a “fine men’s shop” and I probably bought a couple of nice sweaters, pants and shirts.
 I would also buy at least one item which looked great in the shop but then just before going to school I would realize that I could not wear the item to school. *I now think that the “Hub” was a special section of H. Stadiem Men’s Store.
 Don’t recall if this was always in Vernon Park Mall.

 Aunt Lyde lived in the little white house at the back corner of the kitchen porch.
 She had tuberculosis and this was a means of not sharing it with the rest of the family, although I always show positive when given the pin prick tuberculosis test.
 There was a small bed to the left of the door and I think she had a hot plate on a shelf on the right side.

 The old mule was on the other side of a ditch that ran along the back of the kitchen.
-Nearest the Queens Creek Road, along the ditch was a Red/Pink Crepe Myrtle, then a thorny Mock Orange bush.
+Nearest the Queens Creek Road, along the ditch was a Red/Pink Crepe Myrtle, then a thorny Mock Orange bush. *A few years ago, I realized that what we called a Mock Orange bush, wasn’t, but I do not recall the correct name (Trifoliate Orange).
+This had small round fruit (green then yellowish when mature, but hard and smaller than a gold ball), and bunches of thorny spikes.
 Further down the bank was a Pomegranite Tree and a wooden plank which ran over the ditch.